Rungus people: Cuisine

 Rungus cuisine is mainly prepared using cooking methods like braising, grilling and baking.
 Being a community of fishermen and farmers, the staple foods of the Rungus people usually consists of rice and cassava, supplemented with green vegetables and fish.
-Tinunuvan soguntung is the Rungus term for a preparation of grilled or roasted eggplant.
+Linopot is a rice dish wrapped in leaves that is common among the Rungus as well as the entire Dusunic and Murutic community, while tinunuvan soguntung is the Rungus term for a preparation of grilled or roasted eggplant.
 The cooked eggplant is peeled, and served with chillies, lime juice, toasted anchovies or salted fish, and sprigs of lompodos (a local variety of basil).
 Tinonggilan is a slightly sparkling alcoholic drink made from maize.
 Akin to the Latin American corn beer, Tinonggilan is a Rungus speciality and is usually served during festive occasions, or as refreshments for guests during the performance of a ritual dance called Mongigol Sumundai.
 The Rungus also prepare simple sweet foods for breakfast or as daily snacks such as flatbread made from sweetened grated cassava (tinopis runti) and bintanok dalai (mashed corn kuih), or mashed corn wrapped and steamed in corn husks as well as bintanok runti (mashed cassava kuih), and bintanok punti (mashed banana kuih).